PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 // 152 human teams  +6 ai teams
 Overall 403 teams registered for the event, of which only 158 solved at least 1 challenge - 152 human teams and 6 AI teams.

-Palisade ran 2 agents during this event - our adaptation of Claude Code for CTFs and our in-house React&Plan agent design #cite(<turtayev2024hackingctfsplainagents>).
+Palisade ran 2 AI agents during this event - our adaptation of Claude Code for CTFs and our in-house React&Plan agent design #cite(<turtayev2024hackingctfsplainagents>).

 You can see the final AI teams standings in @ai_vs_hum_standings.